audriga/jsonld2html-cards/docs/style_guide.md

 The layout is designed to be horizontally responsive and is built with rows and columns.
 No particular style is applied to the paragraphs so far.

+#### Icons

+Icons are used as fallback for images and as visual indication to recognize the schema-type.

+To display them, one needs to include [Fontawesome](https://fontawesome.com/).

 #### smlCard

 ![](screenshots/smlCard.png)

 ### Row structure of the card